anngo-1/eatery/README.md

 ## TO DO:

+- Fix input field lag after a couple of messages
 - Fix chatbot thinking expanding the chatbot screen width to a scroll
 - Implement chatbot search to feed
 - Implement feed connection to map marker